 Ensure the TrustBox code is correct

-Check that the TrustBox script and TrustBox widget code snippets have been implemented correctly and that the TrustBox is loading normally on the page.
+Check that the TrustBox script and TrustBox widget code snippets are implemented correctly.
+The TrustBox must load normally on the page.

-Here’s a step-by-step video on how to check that the SEO attribute has been implemented correctly on a page:
+Here’s a step-by-step video showing how to implement the SEO attribute correctly:

 - Open Google’s Structured Data Testing Tool

-- Paste the link of the page where the SEO TrustBox is implemented
+- Paste the page link where the SEO TrustBox is implemented

-Here’s a step-by-step video on how to test the URL in Google’s Structured Data Testing Tool:
+Here’s a step-by-step video showing how to test the URL in Google’s Structured Data Testing Tool: